angus-lherrou/FylerPretraining/README.md

-This repo contains a PyTorch reimplementation of our JBI paper about patient representations
+This repo contains a PyTorch reimplementation of the models from the following paper:

+Dmitriy Dligach, Majid Afshar, Timothy Miller.
+Pretraining phenotyping classifiers.
+Journal of Biomedical Informatics.
+2020.